donglinchen/airbnb_analysis/README.md

 2. airbnb_calender_analysis.ipynb: this file contains code to explor the price changes during different months of the year, and compare between Boston and Seattle

-3. price_prediction.ipynb: this file contains code to build a linear regression model to predict airbnb listing price in Boston
+3. price_model.ipynb: this file contains code to build a linear regression model to predict airbnb listing price in Boston

 ### Results<a name="results"></a>